doodybrains/hand-coding-round-robin/README.md

 *workshopping a workshop where students will learn how to hand code a web page*

 ## what is this?
-a one hour workshop where a group of students will learn how to hand code a web page.
+a one hour workshop where a group of students will learn how to hand code a web page by working on each others computers

 they will learn how to do this kind of coding slowly and with care.